Chat with us, powered by LiveChat

 18 .Bondo fanno

-Divers will have a detailed safety briefing regarding shark behavior, group conduct, and emergency procedures prior to the dive.
+Divers will have a detailed safety briefing regarding shark behaviour, group conduct, and emergency procedures prior to the dive.
 The encounter with the sharks is very close, making this a dive for those who seek adventure and excitement.

 One of the grandest attractions for divers coming to Fuvahmulah, is also a Protected Marine Area.